Bailey's Court Primary School

 · Forest Schools - a holistic approach aimed at supporting learning through the development of outdoor learning experiences

-· Day and Residential Visits - removing financial barriers that might otherwise prevent children taking part in these key experiences
+· Day and Residential Visits - providing opportunities in the local area and removing financial barriers that might otherwise prevent children taking part in these key experiences

 · Counselling - regular, timetabled sessions to support children individually